Junior MasterChef Pinoy Edition

-Junior MasterChef Pinoy Edition was a Philippine competitive cooking game show that aired from 2011 to 2012.
-The series was adapted out of the British show Junior MasterChef, in turn was a spin-off based on MasterChef, featuring Filipino contestants aged 8 to 12.
-It was broadcast on ABS-CBN starting with a pre-series primer station network on 20 August 2011.
+Junior MasterChef Pinoy Edition was a Philippine competitive cooking game show broadcast by ABS-CBN.
+The show is based from the British television show Junior MasterChef, in turn was a spin-off based on MasterChef, featuring Filipino contestants aged 8 to 12.
+It aired on the network's Yes Weekend line up from August 27, 2011 to February 18, 2012, replacing The Price Is Right and was replaced by the fourth season of Kapamilya, Deal or No Deal and Sarah G. Live.

-Judy Ann Santos-Agoncillo presents the show, while professional Filipino chefs Fern Aracama, Rolando Laudico, and JP Anglo judge the contestants.
+Judy Ann Santos-Agoncillo presented the show, while professional Filipino chefs Fern Aracama, Rolando Laudico, and JP Anglo judged the contestants.

-On 24 September, ABS-CBN announced the show's new time slot on Sundays starting on 2 October 2011.
+On September 24, ABS-CBN announced the show's new time slot on Sundays starting on October 2, 2011.

-The show ended on 18 February 2012 with Kyle Imao as the winner and was replaced by Kapamilya, Deal or No Deal.
+The show ended on February 18, 2012 with Kyle Imao as the winner.

 Primer

 The pre-series primer entitled The Appetizer aired on 20 August 2011.
 It featured the basic format of the show, while being introduced by the presenter and chef judges.
 Viewers also got to take an eyewitness look at the auditions, and the narrow down to the Top 60.